Configure Feign Client in Spring Boot

 Feign vs RestTemplate

-It is an alternative of RestTemplate and has following advantages over RestTemplate:-
+It is an alternative to RestTemplate and has the following advantages over RestTemplate:-

-- Do not need to write implementation classes to call other sevices, just provide specification as an Interface
+- Do not need to write implementation classes to call other services, just provide specifications as an Interface

-- Client configurations such as encoding/decoding, timeout, logging can just be done through properties files
+- Client configurations such as encoding/decoding, timeout, and logging can just be done through property files.

 - Developed by Netflix.
-Has great support to work with other spring-boot cloud libraries such as Hystrix, Eureka and Ribbon
+It has great support to work with other spring-boot cloud libraries such as Hystrix, Eureka and Ribbon

 Project Setup